 - Ensure you get adequate rest and eat a healthy diet.

 One additional weapon is available against influenza: the flu vaccine.
 According to the Centers for Disease Control and Prevention, the flu vaccine is the best way to prevent influenza.
-December 7-13, 2014 is National Influenza Vaccination Week.
-If you have not already, visit CCHD during this week for your vaccine to help protect yourself, your family, and your community from this potentially serious respiratory illness.
+If you have not already, visit CCHD ASAP for your vaccine, and protect yourself, your family, and your community from this potentially serious respiratory illness.